 Whether you fall into the DIY, robo-advisor or financial planner categories, there is some overlap.
 For example, several robo-advisors provide access to human financial advisors such as Personal Capital, Betterment, Vanguard, Ellevest, SigFig and TD Ameritrade.

 In fact, you might allocate part of your investment dollars for DIY investing and consider robo-advisors vs. financial advisors for the rest.

 Betterment even allows all of its investors to text with a financial advisor.

 Many individual financial advisors are lowering their fees and offering both human contact and digital investment management.

-And, if you’re a DIY investor, M1 Finance allows you to set up your own portfolio with as many types of assets as you desire, and they will rebalance your investments for a low fee.
-Hedgeable robo-advisor allows investors access to hedge fund investing styles, master limited partnerships, currencies, commodities and more.
+Then there’s the DIY – robo combo, like M1 Finance.
+M1 Finance allows you to set up your own portfolio with as many types of assets as you desire, and they will rebalance your investments for a FREE.
+Or you can choose from a pre-made investment portfolio at M1.

 The lines are blurring between robo-advisors, DIY and human financial advisors.

 Human advisor fees are dropping.
 In fact, the hybrid robo-advisor model combining humans and automated investment management is becoming one of the most popular investment options.

 My advice is to assess exactly what you’re seeking in investment management.
 If you prefer investing with a financial advisor, make sure to ask about fees and check credibility with broker check.